GStreamer/gstreamer/markdown/plugin-development/building/index.md

 event data from its sink pad to its source pad without modification.
 But by the end of this part of the guide, you will learn to add some more interesting functionality, including properties and signal handlers.
-And after reading the next part of the guide, [Advanced Filter Concepts](pwg/advanced/index.md), you will be able to add even more functionality to your plugins.
+And after reading the next part of the guide, [Advanced Filter Concepts][advanced], you will be able to add even more functionality to your plugins.

+[advanced]: plugin-development/advanced/index.md